-[This is not a recommended policy.
-Please draft a policy that fits your school as required by the EYFS Framework.
-It is simply a suggested “start” to facilitate the development of such a policy.]

 To ensure the safety and welfare of the children in our care this policy outlines the protocol for the use of personal mobile phones and cameras in the school.

 All staff must ensure that their mobile phones, personal cameras and recording devices are stored securely during working hours on school premises or when on outings.
 (This includes visitors, volunteers and students)